Efficient Tomography of Non-Interacting Fermion States: Acknowledgements

 \section{Acknowledgements}

-We thank Alex Kulesza, Ankur Moitra, William Kretschmer, Dax Enshan Koh, Andrea Rocchetto, and Patrick Rall for helpful discussions, and Alex Arkhipov, William Kretschmer, and Daniel Liang for helpful comments.
+We thank Andrew Zhao for notifying us that the previous version of this manuscript contained an error and providing other insightful comments. \ We also thank Yuxuan Zhang, Alex Kulesza, Ankur Moitra, William Kretschmer, Dax Enshan Koh, Andrea Rocchetto, and Patrick Rall for helpful discussions, and Alex Arkhipov, William Kretschmer, and Daniel Liang for helpful comments on a previous version of this manuscript.